aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/replace-text-an-a-pdf/_index.md

 dataDir = dataDir + "RearrangeContentsUsingTextReplacement_out.pdf";
 // Save resultant PDF
 doc.Save(dataDir);
 ```

 ## Rendering Replaceable Symbols during PDF creation

 Replaceable symbols are special symbols in a text string that can be replaced with corresponding content at run time.
-Replaceable symbols currently support by new Document Object Model of Aspose.PDF namespace are $P, $p, \n, \r.
-The $p and $P are used to deal with the page numbering at run time. $p is replaced with the number of the page where the current Paragraph class is in. $P is replaced with the total number of pages in the document.
-When adding TextFragment to the paragraphs collection of PDF documents, it does not support line feed inside the text.
-However in order to add text with a line feed, please use TextFragment with TextParagraph:
+Replaceable symbols currently support by new Document Object Model of Aspose.PDF namespace are `$P`, `$p,` `\n`, `\r`.
+The `$p` and `$P` are used to deal with the page numbering at run time. `$p` is replaced with the number of the page where the current Paragraph class is in. `$P` is replaced with the total number of pages in the document.
+When adding `TextFragment` to the paragraphs collection of PDF documents, it does not support line feed inside the text.
+However in order to add text with a line feed, please use `TextFragment` with `TextParagraph`:

-- use “\r\n” or Environment.NewLine in TextFragment instead of single “\n”;
+- use "\r\n" or Environment.NewLine in TextFragment instead of single "\n";
 - create a TextParagraph object.
 It will add text with line splitting;
 - add the TextFragment with TextParagraph.AppendLine;
 - add the TextParagraph with TextBuilder.AppendParagraph.